rdevos/DuoCBZReader/README.md

 - cursor up: zoom out

-- plus: next right page
+- plus: next page of 2nd comic

-- minus: previous right page
+- minus: previous page of 2nd comic

 when zoomed in, use mouse drag to scroll or use: